VirusTotal/yara/docs/writingrules.rst

 Hexadecimal strings
 -------------------

-Hexadecimal strings allow three special constructions that make them more
+Hexadecimal strings allow four special constructions that make them more
-flexible: wild-cards, jumps, and alternatives.
+flexible: wild-cards, not operators, jumps, and alternatives.
 Wild-cards are just placeholders that you can put into the string indicating that some bytes are unknown and they should match anything.
 The placeholder character is the question mark (?).
 Here you have an example of a hexadecimal string with wild-cards: